 of Here, Kansas, for Kansas Public Radio, KANU, 91.5 FM, National

-in the Topeka Metro News until 2009.
+Public Radio from the University of Kansas.
 For a Sunflower Journeys feature done in 1996, when Oleander's Guide to Kansas was published by Eagle Books, follow this link.

-Averill's interests include bagpiping and gardening.
+Averill's interests include bagpiping and gardening (see Garden Plots above).
 He is married to freelance writer Jeffrey Ann Goudie and they have two children:

 Eleanor Goudie-Averill and Alexander Goudie-Averill.